-Cyber Learning Platform for Nuclear Education and Training (CLP4NET)IN A NUTSHELL
+Cyber Learning Platform for Network Education and Training (CLP4NET)IN A NUTSHELL

 IAEA’s CLP4NET consists of 4 main components: